 For stripe rust management, crop rotation generally does not have any effect as rust spores are airborne, not soilborne.

 Appropriate use of fungicides can provide effective control when stripe rust has potential to cause significant yield loss.
 The factors related to fungicide application include: susceptibility of varieties, timing of application, individual fungicides, disease pressure, weather conditions, yield potential, and grain price.

 To know the level of resistance of a particular variety, please refer to the current “Seed Buyer’s Guide” and the most recent stripe rust data for your region.
 For U.S. Pacific Northwest growers, please refer to Seed Buyer’s Guide and Cultivar Resistance & Yield Loss Data.
-Please keep in mind that resistance in the past does not guarantee resistance in the future, especially for varieties with a high level of all-stage resistance, which is influenced by different races of the pathogen.
-Also, varieties with adequate resistance in the past may not have adequate protection in the future, especiallly for varieties with high-temperate adult-plant (HTAP) resistance, which is influenced by disease pressure, and weather conditions.
+Please keep in mind that resistance will likely degrade over time, especially for varieties with a high level of all-stage resistance, which is influenced by different races of the pathogen.
+Also, varieties with adequate resistance in the past may not have adequate protection in the future, especially for varieties with high-temperate adult-plant (HTAP) resistance, which is influenced by disease pressure, and weather conditions.
 A high level of resistance in a variety with a combination of all-stage resistance and HTAP resistance can be reduced to a low level by changes in pathogen races and frequencies.

 Two or more applications may be needed during a single growing season if stripe rust develops very early and weather conditions (low temperature and high moisture) continue to be favorable for stripe rust.
 The currently registered fungicides can protect the crop for 20-40 days (see Table 1 below).
 The next application should be done 7 days before the limit of the protection period.
 If only one fungicide application is profitable, the application should be done between the heading and flowering stages for maximum protection of the grain filling stage.